addie-02/addie-02.github.io/_lessons/01-derivatives.md

 chapter: "1.
 Foundations of Calculus"
 chapter_order: 1
 lesson_order: 1
-excerpt: "Definitions, geometric interpretation, and basic differentiation rules."
+excerpt: "Definitions, geometric interpretation, and standard differentiation rules."
 ---

 ## 1. Motivation

 We want to formalise the notion of an *instantaneous rate of change* — how a function's output changes as its input changes at a single point, rather than over an interval.

+## 2. Definition

 <div class="definition-box">
   <span class="box-title">Definition 1.1 (Derivative)</span>